lasuillard/1password-exporter/README.md

 op_vault_count_total 1
 ```

+## ⚠️ Limitations

+Due to how the OP CLI and the exporter works, there are several known limitations:

+- Exporter can collect metrics from vaults SA has read access.
+- Any newly created vaults won't be tracked because 1Password does not support automatic access grant for SA to newly created vaults.
+If you added new vault, you should create new SA and update the SA token.
+- Some vaults (e.g. Private) is impossible to share with SA, therefore metrics for those vaults cannot be collected.

 ## 💖 Contributing

 Please submit issues or pull requests for questions, bugs, or requests for new features.